Bolsonaro taps family friend as Brazil top cop, Supreme Court OKs probe

 ($1 = 5.6526 reais)

-Reporting by Ricardo Brito and Lisandra Paraguassu in Brasilia, Ana Mano and Eduardo Simões in Sao Paulo; Writing by Stephen Eisenhammer; Editing by Brad Haynes and Alistair Bell
+Reporting by Ricardo Brito, Lisandra Paraguassu and Anthony Boadle in Brasilia, Ana Mano and Eduardo Simões in Sao Paulo; Writing by Stephen Eisenhammer; Editing by Brad Haynes and Alistair Bell